seanmanning34/BFOR-519/README.md

 ---

 ## 1. Project Overview
-This project simulates the analysis and response phases of a ransomware-style incident using **safe, synthetic forensic datasets**.
+This project simulates the analysis and response phases of a ransomware style incident using **safe, synthetic forensic datasets**.
 Instead of executing live malware, we recreated realistic ransomware behaviors through:

 - A **custom synthetic PCAP** containing simulated ransomware beacon traffic
 - A Windows NTFS disk image analyzed with Autopsy
 - A timeline correlation modeled after Plaso/log2timeline methodology

-The goal is to demonstrate how DFIR analysts identify malicious activity, examine host artifacts, correlate events, and outline recovery recommendations—all without handling real malware.
+The goal is to demonstrate how DFIR analysts identify malicious activity, examine host artifacts, correlate events, and outline recovery recommendations, all without handling real malware.

 ---